SUMMARY: RUNNING TIME: 51:00 Min.

 First airing on England’s ITV on December 19, 1974, “The Secret Garden” is the final episode of this first (and single-season) Father Brown TV series.
 Faithfully adapting G.K.
 Chesterton’s same-named 1910 short story, Peter Jeffries directed this episode off Hugh Leonard’s screenplay.

 Meanwhile, at Valentin’s posh fortress-like estate, his dinner party guests await him.
-Among the guests are: married British aristocrats – the elderly Galloways (Luckham & Benham); their socialite daughter Margaret (Waugh); her soldier ex-fiancé, O’Brien (Dance); an amiable physician (Davies); American millionaire philanthropist Julius K. Brayne (Dyneley); and Brayne’s own associate, Father Brown (More).
+Among the guests are: married British aristocrats – the elderly Galloways (Luckham & Benham); their socialite daughter Margaret (Waugh); her soldier ex-fiancé, O’Brien (Dance); an amiable physician (Davies); American millionaire philanthropist Julius K. Brayne (Dyneley); and Brayne’s friendly associate, Father Brown (More).

 The priest’s sleuthing suggests, however, that all may not be what it seems.
-For instance, how could the unknown intruder/victim have circumvented various defenses and gotten inside the estate?
+For instance, how could the unknown intruder/victim have circumvented various defenses and infiltrated the estate?
 By the next day, this macabre enigma worsens once a second decapitated head is discovered.
 Father Brown realizes it’s up to him to thwart a culprit’s potentially perfect crime.

 Cast: